 22. If your business ends

-Tell us when you:
+Tell us when:

-- finish in business
+- your business ends

-We will send you form P11D(b) to complete.
+We’ll send you form P11D(b) to complete.

 23. When a transfer or succession of business occurs